davidmalcolm/texi2rst/output/using-precompiled-headers.rst

   * Some other command-line options starting with :option:`-f`, :option:`-p`, or :option:`-O` must be defined in the same way as when the precompiled header was generated.
-At present, its not clear which options are safe to change and which are not; the safest choice is to use exactly the same options when generating and using the precompiled header.
+At present, it's not clear which options are safe to change and which are not; the safest choice is to use exactly the same options when generating and using the precompiled header.
 The following are known to be safe: